 This is good place to admire the ancient Balinese architecture and culture, and see the locals put on traditional dance shows.

-Once you’ve strolled around this scenic village, make your way to the nearby Bamboo Forest – there’s a cobbled path trail that leads through the forest and back onto the road.
+Once you’ve strolled around this scenic village, make your way to the nearby Bamboo Forest – one of the best things to do in Ubud for nature lovers.
+There’s a cobbled path trail that leads through the forest and back onto the road.

 #15.
 Go Cafe Hopping